jadentheprogrammer06/bash_ping-to-text/README.md

 Included with the "ping-to-text" script in this folder is a "traceroute-to-text" script.

-This is my first "real" bash script.
-(I spent quite a lengthy time cleaning up this code, writing the readme, and making the script feel nice to use, among other things.
-It was good practice with bash, version control and writing clean code in my projects.
-I also understand programs should be intuitive and confusion-free, so I cleaned up the script text and README files.)

 *I would appreciate any constructive criticism if anyone happens to view this in the future.*

 ---------------------------------------------------
 ----------------------------------------------------
 RECENT UPDATES TO THE SCRIPT(s)
 ----------------------------------------------------
+*JULY 19 2020: Version 1.2.2: Can now pass in multiple arguments from the command line (shell).*
+*Refined code and patched some bugs.*
-*July 19 2020: Can now pass in an argument from the command line (shell).*
+*July 19 2020: Version 1.2: Can now pass in an argument from the command line (shell).*
 *Also planning to allow batch-pinging of multiple addresses (passing in multiple arguments to the script)*

 ----------------------------------------------------